Umuzi-org/tech-department/content/topics/data-sci-specific/data-wrangling/_index.md

 ---
-date: 2019-03-19T16:50:16+02:00
 title: Data Wrangling
-weight: 1
 ---

+Intro to pandas and data manipulation [here](https://www.kaggle.com/learn/pandas)

-Complete the DataCamp skills track Data Manipulation with Python: https://www.datacamp.com/tracks/data-manipulation-with-python
+If you'd like more, complete the DataCamp skills track Data Manipulation with Python: https://www.datacamp.com/tracks/data-manipulation-with-python